Astronaut101/Django-Social-Network-App/README.md

 We could add some distinction in our buttons, wherein we could gray out the irrelevant button so that the relevant action will be more apparent for our users.
 Bulma should render our buttons grayed-out if we add an HTML class called `is-static`.

-We can apply the class depending on whether or not the logged-in user is lready following the profile that they're viewing.
+We can apply the class depending on whether or not the logged-in user is already following the profile that they're viewing.

 ### Handling POST Requests in Django Code Logic